Topic Commands

 The \qmltype command is for documenting a QML type.
 The command has one argument, which is the name of the QML type.

-If the QML type is instantiated by a C++ class, that class must be specified using the \instantiates context command.
+If the QML type has an equivalent C++ class, you can specify that class with the \instantiates context command.

 /*!